Celebrating the World’s Artisans and the Power of Shopping for Good

 West African wood carver Ernestina Oppong Asante (seated, above right) started out selling her traditional African drums, masks and sculptures along the roadside in her native Ghana.
 But today, thanks to her creations' brisk online sales through UNICEF Market and other platforms, she now owns a shop.
 She has also realized another lifelong dream: a house of her own and education for all her children.

-Asante embodies the resilience and versatility that has helped sustain artisans as they grow their small businesses against the odds.
-Trained as a dressmaker, she realized that there wasn't a market for her goods, so, defying stereotypes and gender barriers, she turned her attention to sculpture, an artform in greater demand.
+Asante embodies the resilience and versatility that helps sustain artisans as they grow their small businesses against the odds.
+Trained as a dressmaker, she realized that there wasn't a market for her goods, so, defying gender barriers, she turned her attention to sculpture, an artform in greater demand.

 "Carving has long been regarded as the preserve of men," explains Asante.
 "I'm glad that I have been able to infiltrate the medium but also to make an impact on the trade."